nodejs/node/CONTRIBUTING.md

 patches that fail either check.

 The linter will be run as part of `make test`, but it won't if any tests failed.
-However you can run it directly by executing:
+If you need to run it directly despite the failing tests, you can execute:

 ```text
 $ make lint